tassig/ports/package definition specification.md

 `tarball_suffix`
 `url`

-[Dimitrije] TODO: each package shall define more variables:
- - $configure_string custom, per package configure options
- - $configure_cflags custom CFLAGS to be exported before ./configure call
- - $configure_ldflags custom LFDLAGS to be exported before ./configure call
- - $make_cflags custom CFLAGS to be exported before make (this way we can explicitly define CC=musl-gcc, instead of having it define in the environment by some other configs)
- - $make_ldflags custom LFDLAGS o be exported before make (Whtihout these variables, we have to define iscustom build to specifty additional options)

 ### Public, optional variables

 `iscustombuild`: `0` or `1`, if `1` then a function `custombuild()` needs to be provided, such function will be called in place of the `defaultbuild()` function